Wai30Yan/personal-blog/content/about/index.md

 ---

 {{< lead >}}
+A programmer with passion for digital technology and ethical hacking recently graduated with the **Bachelor of Software Engineering (Honor)** at the **University of Technology Sydney**, majoring in Cyber Security and recently achieved the **Offensive Security Certified Professional** certificate.
+I consider even challenge as a chance to learn new things.

 [Link to My Old Portfolio](https://wai30yan.github.io/react_portfolio/)
 {{</ lead >}}

-### Intro
-Hi, thank you for checking out my website.
-I'm a software engineer graduated from the University of Technology Sydney.
-I major in Cyber Security where I had a chance to learn about Web-penetration, SQL injection, Session Hijacking and so on.
-I have experience in developing Web Applications with React & Express.
 ### Education
 * Cambridge A Level - Taylor's College - 2012-2013
 * Bachelor's of Medicine - Internataional Medical University - 2015-2016 (drop out)